Hennepin County, Minnesota: History

 The Territorial Legislature of Minnesota established Hennepin County on March 6, 1852, and two years later Minneapolis was named the county seat.
-Father Louis Hennepin's name was chosen because he originally named Saint Anthony Falls and recorded some of the earliest accounts of the area for the Western world.
+Louis Hennepin's name was chosen because he originally named Saint Anthony Falls and recorded some of the earliest accounts of the area for the Western world.
 In January 1855, the first bridge over the Mississippi River was built over St. Anthony Falls.

-Water power built the City of Minneapolis and Hennepin County.
-The water of streams and rivers provided power to grist mills and saw mills throughout the county.
-By the late 1860s, more than a dozen mills were churning out lumber near St. Anthony Falls and the population of the county had surpassed 12,000.
+Waterpower built the city of Minneapolis and Hennepin County.
+The water of streams and rivers provided power to grist mills and sawmills throughout the county.
+By the late 1860s, more than a dozen mills were churning out lumber near St. Anthony Falls and the county's population had surpassed 12,000.

-In many ways, the power of the falls served as the vital link between the central city and the farmsteads scattered throughout the county.
-Farms produced vegetables, fruits, grains and dairy products for city dwellers, while Minneapolis industries, in turn, produced lumber, furniture, farm implements and clothing.
+In many ways, the falls' power was the vital link between the central city and the farmsteads throughout the county.
+Farms produced vegetables, fruits, grains and dairy products for city dwellers, while Minneapolis industries produced lumber, furniture, farm implements and clothing.

 By 1883, railroads united Minneapolis with both the East and West coasts, and technical developments, especially in flour milling, brought rapid progress to the area.
 The major Minneapolis millers were Washburn, Pillsbury, Bell, Dunwoody and Crosby.
-For a decade, the “Mill City” was the flour-milling capital of the world and one of the largest lumber producers.
-Minneapolis, with a population of 165,000 by 1890, had become a major American city, and by 1900, was firmly established as the hub for the Upper Midwest’s industry and commerce.
+For a decade, the "Mill City" was the flour-milling capital of the world and one of the largest lumber producers.
+Minneapolis, with a population of 165,000 by 1890, had become a major American city, and by 1900, was firmly established as the hub of the Upper Midwest's industry and commerce.

-Hennepin’s farm economy also was substantial.
-In 1910, farmland in Hennepin County totaled 284,000 acres, or about 72 percent of the county’s total area.
-The principal crops were wheat, corn, garden vegetables and apples.
-The number of acres in production remained at a high level for the next 30 years.
-However, by 1950, the amount of land devoted to agriculture had been reduced to 132,000 acres as development progressed in the suburbs.
+Hennepin County's farm economy was also substantial.
+In 1910, farmland in the county totaled 284,000 acres, about 72% of its area.
+The principal crops were wheat, corn, garden vegetables, and apples.
+The number of acres in production remained high for the next 30 years.
+By 1950, the amount of land devoted to agriculture had declined to 132,000 acres as development progressed in the suburbs.

-During the 1950s and 1960s, many suburbs grew rapidly as housing developments, shopping centers, large school systems and growing industrialization had replaced much of the open farm land.
-By 1970, the suburban population of Hennepin County outnumbered that of the city for the first time.
-The population of Minneapolis actually declined by 10 percent from 1960 to 1970, while the suburban population grew by nearly 50 percent.
+During the 1950s and 1960s, many suburbs grew rapidly as housing developments, shopping centers, large school systems and growing industrialization replaced much of the open farmland.
+By 1970, Hennepin County's suburban population outnumbered the cities for the first time.
+Minneapolis's population declined by 10 percent from 1960 to 1970, while the suburban population grew by nearly 50 percent.

-Another wave of immigration — which began after the Vietnam War in the mid-1970s — marked a major change in the ethnic makeup of the county’s immigrant populations.
-This wave peaked in the 1980s when hundreds of refugees from Southeast Asia, often aided by local churches, resettled in Hennepin.
-The population of Hennepin County surpassed the one-million mark in 1989.
+Another wave of immigration—which began after the Vietnam War in the mid-1970s—marked a major change in the county's ethnic makeup.
+This wave peaked in the 1980s when hundreds of refugees from Southeast Asia, often aided by local churches, resettled in Hennepin County.
+Its population surpassed one million in 1989.